pyhys/minimalmodbus/doc/develop.rst

 `````````````````````````
 * Manually change the ``__version__`` field in the :file:`minimalmodbus.py` source file.
 * Manually change the release date in :file:`CHANGES.txt`
-* Set copyright year in :file:`doc/conf.py`

-(Note that the version number in the Sphinx configuration file :file:`doc/conf.py` and in the file :file:`setup.py` are changed automatically).
+(Note that the version number in the Sphinx configuration file :file:`doc/conf.py`
+and in the file :file:`setup.py` are changed automatically.
+Also the copyright year in :file:`doc/conf.py` is changed automatically).

 How to number releases are described in :pep:`386`.